realmazharhussain/immersive-dark-mode/README.md

 # Immersive Dark Mode (for GNOME only)

-Changes gtk3/legacy applications, icon and cursor theme when dark mode is enabled/disabled.
+Changes gtk, icon and cursor theme when dark mode is enabled/disabled.

 ## Install